Last Updated on January 6th, 2020

-South Korean scientists have confirmed that a new acne treatment device known as the Isolaz, which provides combination of light therapy for acne and pressure therapy for acne, generates more than double benefits for acne-affected skin.
+South Korean scientists have confirmed that a new acne treatment device known as the Isolaz, which provides a combination of light therapy for acne and pressure therapy for acne, generates more than double benefits for acne-affected skin.

 The Isolaz is a “photopneumatic” acne treatment method, combining blue light therapy with the suction (negative air pressure).
 It was developed specifically for the treatment of acne on Asian skin types.